Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Cook the cherry mixture, stirring continuously to avoid boil-overs, for about 20 minutes until the fruit has completely fallen apart.
+• Cook the cherries, stirring often to prevent boil-overs, until the fruit has completely fallen apart, about 20 minutes.

-• Continue cooking the jam until it reaches gel stage, about 25 to 30 more minutes.
+• Keep cooking the jam until it reaches gel stage, testing as you go rather than watching the clock.
+The time varies by stove, but it usually takes another 25 to 30 minutes.

 Notes